spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 > **Note:** You cannot run the [First Person Shooter (FPS) Starter Project]({{urlRoot}}/projects/fps/overview) on the iOS Simulator.
 This is due to an incompatibility between the [Metal Graphics API](https://developer.apple.com/metal/) used by the project and the iOS simulator.

-1. In your Unity Editor, go to your mobile client game object and ensure that the checkbox `ShouldConnectLocally` is not checked.
+1. In your Unity Editor, go to your mobile client game object and ensure that the checkbox **Should Connect Locally** is not checked.
 1. In your Unity Editor, navigate to **SpatialOS** > **Build for cloud**.
 Select your mobile client-worker, and wait for the build to complete.
 1. In Finder, navigate to `/workers/unity/build/worker/` and locate the `.xcodeproj` that corresponds to your iOS client-worker, it may be in a sub-folder.
 1. Open the project in XCode